Broker Bi-Monthly Is There A HMO Boom?

 Welcome to our Broker Bi-monthly Newsletter!
-I’m Kay Richardson, Business Development Manager at Molo, and this month I’ll be diving into House of Multiple Occupation (HMO) rentals and why they’re the talk of the town right now.
+I’m Kay Richardson, Business Development Manager at Molo.
+In this edition, we’ll explore the buzz surrounding House of Multiple Occupation (HMO) rentals and uncover the reasons behind their current popularity in the real estate scene.

 HMO, the stats

 Did you know that the rental sector is the second largest tenure in the UK and accounts for around 4.5 million households in England alone?
-Of those, about 497,000 were classified as “HMOs” in 2018, and the number continues trending upwards.
+Of those, about 497,000 were classified as “HMOs” in 2018, which continues trending upwards.

 By the end of 2019, standard buy-to-let grew at a modest 0.3%.
-However, HMO went from 8.6% to 9.6%, as the appetite for homes of multiple occupation saw an increase for landlords and new investors.
+However, HMOs went from 8.6% to 9.6%, as the appetite for homes of multiple occupations saw an increase for landlords and new investors.

 The UK, and larger cities, in particular, are seeing the size of a typical household decline while the overall population expands.
 This combination is leading to increased demand for HMOs above single-room rentals.